yyou12/yyou12/README.md

 ```

 ## Contribution
-Below are the general steps about submitting a PR.
-First, you should **Fork** this repo to yourself Github repo.
+Below are the general steps for submitting a PR.
+First, you should **Fork** this repo to your own Github account.
 ```console
 $ git remote add <Your Name> git@github.com:<Your Github Account>/openshift-tests-private.git
 $ git pull origin master